Elementary School Handbooks

 Counseling

-The elementary school has full time counselors on staff who work with the children in a variety of ways.
-Teaching is done within all classrooms and small group meetings (Anxiety Group, Social Skills Group and Friendship Club) and individual counseling is also done addressing a variety of needs.
+The elementary school has full time counseling staff who work with the children in a variety of ways.
+Teaching is done within all classrooms and small group meetings (Anxiety Group, Social Skills Group and Friendship Club) and other counseling support may be available or provided to address a variety of social or emotional needs.

 Instrumental Program/Band